autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-* to test `cointbot`, you will need a testnet account from some cex. we currently have full support for **[bybit](https://testnet.bybit.com/en-US/)**. if you want to use any another cex, the code is free (or wait until i have time to implement them).
+* to test `cointbot`, you will need a testnet account from some cex. we currently have full support for **[bybit](https://testnet.bybit.com/en-US/)**. if you want to use any other cex, the code is free (or wait until i have time to implement them).
 * after cloning `cointbot`, add system and trading config to a `.env` file:

 <br>